redwoodjs/redwoodjs-com-archive/archived/TUTORIAL2.md

 yarn rw dev
 ```

+> Note: Starting with Prisma v3.0.0, `prisma migrate dev` will also seed the database.

 That'll check out the repo, install all the dependencies, create your local database and fill it with a few blog posts, and finally start up the dev server.

 ### Startup